marier-nico/dotfiles/README.md

 - `wacom.fish` | A small script to map my Wacom tablet to a given display.
 If you choose to use this, make sure you edit it so it works with your tablet.
 It's very simple to do, just edit the `awk` command.
                  You should change what I put there for the name of your own stylus.
 You can find it with `xinput list`.

-### Slack

-A Nord theme for Slack can be found [here](https://www.nordtheme.com/docs/ports/slack/installation).

-### Spotify

-A nice nord theme for spotify can be found [here](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Nord).

-### Telegram

-A nice Nord theme for Telegram can be found [here](https://github.com/gilbertw1/telegram-nord-theme).

 ### Notes